ethancrist/iomicro/README.md

     res.render('home', { title: 'Home' });
 });

-micro.listen(3000, { appName: 'My App', hello: 'The app is now online.', ssl: { key: '/path/to/key.pem', cert: '/path/to/cert.pem', forceHTTPS: true } });
+micro.listen(3000, { appName: 'My App', hello: 'The app is now online.', apiKeysFile: 'api.keys', ssl: { key: '/path/to/key.pem', cert: '/path/to/cert.pem', forceHTTPS: true } });
 ```
 This tiny app will do all of the following:
 * Run an express app on port 3000
 * Use HTTPS with SSL certificate and key passed through
 * Log all requests and responses to the console and a log file asynchronously
-* Expose the URL *only* to users who pass an access key specified on startup
+* Expose the URL *only* to users matching an API key you store in a secure file
 * Render fast, dynamic pages using [dotJS](http://olado.github.io/doT)
 * JSONize POST request paramaters into ```req.body```